tanguilb/Handissimo/README.md

 The project is write in object-oriented programming with the model MVC.
 They are two bundle:
 - ApplicationSonataUserBundle to manage all the users
-- HandissimoBundle to manage all the rest of the project.<br /><br />
+- HandissimoBundle to manage all the rest of the project.
 - We have added SonataAdminBundle to manage the superAdmin BackOffice with all rights.
 - All the views are in the folder 'app/Resources'

 ### 5-List of known bugs